SSHM 50th Anniversary Conference: Resilience

 The Society for the Social History of Medicine hosts a major biennial, international and interdisciplinary conference.
 The conference of our sister society, the EAHMH, remains scheduled for 7-10 September 2021 in Leuven.

 What are the histories of resilience as a medical, psychiatric and biological concept?
 What are the connections between resilience and the social history of medicine?

 Over three days the conference will address these questions with over 150 papers spanning the 15th to the 21st century.
-We will welcome three keynote speakers, Mark Jackson, Laura Kelly and Michael Stolberg as well as panels and sessions for postgraduates and early career scholars.
+We will welcome keynote speakers, Laura Kelly and Michael Stolberg as well as panels and sessions for postgraduates and early career scholars.

 The conference will be held in the beautiful surroundings of Swansea University’s Singleton Park campus, a short step from parkland, beach and sea.
 Delegate accommodation (single, ensuite rooms) is a very short step away from the conference rooms, and we plan to make this the most sustainable and accessible SSHM conference ever.